Dreamz (2000 film)

-Dreams is a 2000 Indian Malayalam film directed by Shajoon Karyal.
+Dreams is a 2000 Indian Malayalam mystery thriller film directed by Shajoon Karyal.
 The film stars Suresh Gopi, Meena, Rahman and Abbas.
 The movie is directed by Shajoon Kariyal and produced by Kerala Pictures.
 The music is composed by Vidyasagar.

 Plot

-Nirmala Mathan (Meena) seeks vengeance for the mysterious death of her lover Shiva (Abbas).
-Meena suspect Dr. Roy (Suresh Gopi), who wanted to marry her.
-She woos him hoping to trap him in her own fabricated murder.
-Shiva's murder unfolds, and Dr. Roy's innocence is proven.
+Nirmala Mathan seeks vengeance for the mysterious death of her lover Shiva.
+Nirmala suspect Dr. Roy, who wanted to marry her.